How To Overcome Doubt in a Relationship in Just a Few Steps

 1. You’re afraid

-Ah, fear.
-Although it can serve us well every once in a while—for example, by helping us avoid a real threat—for the most part, it simply stops us from living our lives to the fullest.
-And this is definitely true when it comes to relationships: “There’s so much fear surrounding relationships,” says certified relationship coach Jillian Turecki.
+Fear can serve us well sometimes—for example, when it helps us avoid a real threat—but much of the time, it simply stops us from living our lives to the fullest.
+This is definitely true when it comes to relationships: “There’s so much fear surrounding relationships,” says certified relationship coach Jillian Turecki.
 “There’s fear of intimacy, fear of being rejected, fear of being left, fear of losing yourself, fear of losing the other person.”
-And any of the above can keep you from having confidence in a partner or in a relationship, despite all things otherwise going well.
+Any of the above can keep you from having confidence in a partner or in a relationship, even if things are otherwise going well.

 2. You have trauma from past relationships

-If you’ve ever been dumped by a fling or even a full-blown significant other after merely not hearing from them for a weekend, it only makes sense that an unanswered text would cause a stream of doubt in any subsequent relationship.
+If you’ve ever been dumped by a fling or even a full-blown significant other after a few days of silence, it only makes sense that an unanswered text would cause a stream of doubt and relationship anxiety in any subsequent partnership.
 “All our insecurities and old wounds and past relationship traumas get stirred up when we start to fall for someone,” says Turecki.

-So, if you're prone to keeping someone at arm's length simply because you're not sure if they feel as into things as you are—and you don't want to get the rug pulled out from under you via out-of-the-blue rejection again—know that you're not alone.
-“Doubt can be a fear-triggered protective response to getting close to someone.”
+If you’re prone to keeping someone at arm’s length or you struggle with a lack of emotional permanence because you’re not sure if your feelings are reciprocated—and you don’t want to get the rug pulled out from under you via out-of-the-blue rejection again—know that you’re not alone.
+“Doubt can be a fear-triggered protective response to getting close to someone,” says Turecki.

 3. You don’t know if the person is right for you

-The all-too-common question, “How do I know if my relationship is right?” can lead to doubts for the simple reason that no one person will be a perfect match, says relationship therapist Melissa Divaris Thompson, LMFT: “No one person can give you everything.”
-And amid a culture that over-prioritizes the necessity of finding your soulmate or twin flame, it’s easy to become fixated on a partner’s imperfections and begin to doubt whether you should stay with them as a result.
+The all-too-common question, “How do I know if my relationship is right?” can lead to doubts for the simple reason that no one person will be a perfect match.
+According to relationship therapist Melissa Divaris Thompson, LMFT: “No one person can give you everything.”
+Amid a culture that over-emphasizes the necessity of finding your soulmate or twin flame, it’s easy to become fixated on a partner’s imperfections and begin to doubt whether you should stay with them or if you’re settling in a relationship as a result.

 4. You don’t know if you and your partner share the same goals